alperenag/project-quiver/docs/Engineering Reports/0001-PT1-Engineering-Report.md

 **Total Loiter Flight Time**
 - Non‐mission legs: 1.0 + 2.0 + 1.0 + 1.0 = 5.0 min
 - Forward flight: ~14.3 min
 - **Overall**: ~19.3 min

+## 4.3.
+Summary

+Under ideal conditions, Project Quiver PT1 achieves a total flight time of approximately 31.4 minutes for surveillance missions at 20 kg MTOW, including about 27.4 minutes of hover.
+For waypoint missions at the full 25 kg MTOW, total flight time is around 19.3 minutes, with roughly 14.3 minutes of forward flight.
+Both mission scenarios incorporate a 20% battery reserve to ensure operational safety.
+Actual performance may vary due to environmental conditions and operational factors.

 # 5. **Flight Mechanics**

 This section presents the flight mechanics analysis of Project Quiver, with a focus on assessing its dynamic behavior, stability characteristics, and control performance under operational loading conditions.
-The aircraft has a maximum takeoff weight (MTOW) of 25 kg, and two critical configurations were evaluated:
+The aircraft has a maximum MTOW of 25 kg, and two critical configurations were evaluated:

 - **No Payload Configuration (18 kg):** Vehicle equipped with propulsion system, avionics, and battery, but without any payload modules.
 - **With Brush Bullet Dispenser (22 kg):** Includes a 4 kg payload module mounted at (0, 0, -40 cm) relative to the center of gravity, simulating an operational mission loadout.